Grudz/Arduino_C_and_Sensors/README.md

     - LiDAR.xxx Simulates a LiDAR by performing a line trace from the root out to the defined world coordinate.
 There will be multiple LiDAR models available by selecting in the sensor dropdown.
     - StereoCamera.xxx Simulates a stereo camera by publishing two image topics.
 No disparity or depth yet... hopefully soon.

-# 3. Install Dependencies
+# 3. Configure your ROS/Ubuntu Laptop

 We are going to refer to the [ROSIntegration Plugin](https://github.com/code-iai/ROSIntegration) to set this up.
 However, lets ignore some of their instructions and set it up our own way.

-+ **Step 1: Create a ROS Workspace**
++ **Step 1: Create a ROS workspace**
-    - Do this on your Ubuntu laptop.
-This is easy and doesn't require much explanation.
+    - This is easy and doesn't require much explanation.
 Just make sure after you set up your [ROS workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace), you source it in your [.bashrc file.](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)

-+ **Step 2: Configure your Ubuntu Machine**
++ **Step 2: Install Dependencies**
     - Open a new terminal and navigate to the "src" folder of your ROS workspace.
 Download the ROSBridge GitHub repository and compile it from source.
 ```
 roscd